 - Biobanking activity and healthy volunteer cohort access (coordinated by ICAReB)

 - Technical cores for translational science

-The Center facilitates partnerships with hospitals and with the Medical Center of the Institut Pasteur and improves access to patient samples for scientific community.
+The Center attracts clinicians at Institut Pasteur and facilitates partnerships with hospitals or with the Medical Center of the Institut Pasteur.
+The center also developps clinical research in the Institut Pasteur International Network through the INCREASE initiative.
+It improves access to patient and healthy volunteers samples for scientific community.
 It supports scientists for translational research fundraising actions and provides greater exposure of Institutional translational research activities.
-The center helps to overcome burdensome regulatory procedures associated with translational and clinical research.
+The center helps to overcome burdensome regulatory procedures associated with translational and clinical research, through the development of the open desk.
 Over the next years, the Center aims to develop an academic interdisciplinary program in Translational research.